sr99622/libonvif/README.md

     Camera compliance with the onvif standard is often incomplete and in some cases incorrect.
 Success with the onvif-util may be limited in many cases.
 Cameras made by Hikvision will have the greatest level of compatibility with onvif-util.
-    Cameras made by Dahua will have a close degree of compatability with some notable exceptions regarding gateway and DNS settings.
+    Cameras made by Dahua will have a close degree of compaiability with some notable exceptions regarding gateway and DNS settings.
 Time settings may not be reliable in some cases.
 If the time is set without the zone flag, the time appearing in the camera feed will be synced to the computer time.
 If the time zone flag is used,